pvv2202/remt/README.md

 `enum_report.py -i annotated_input.gb --by contig --length --topology -o output_by_contig.tsv`

+Note that remt requires the domain_descriptions, start, end, score, length, and topology fields to function.
+Domain or contig tsv reports that do not contain this information will lead to errors.

-After that, both reports can be fed into remt2.
+After generating, both reports can be fed into remt2.
 For example:

 `python remt2.py -i by_domain.tsv  by_contig.tsv -o output`
 *For inputs, by domain goes first and by contig goes second